steffen-zou/stock-analysis/ISRG-CodeBook.md

 The recurring revenue data is noted from "Management’s Discussion and Analysis of Financial Condition and Results of Operations" section under "Total Revenue" subsection.

 1. **fiscal year ended**: Fiscal year ended.
-2. **total revenue**: Total revenue, in millions.
+2. **total revenue**: Total revenue, in millions of U.S. Dollars.
-3. **gross profit**: Gross profit, in millions.
+3. **gross profit**: Gross profit, in millions of U.S. Dollars.
-4. **operating cash flow**: Net cash provided by operating activities, in millions.
+4. **operating cash flow**: Net cash provided by operating activities, in millions of U.S. Dollars.
-5. **capital expenditure**: Capital expenditure.
-Noted from "Purchase of property, plant, and equipment and intellectual property", in millions.
+5. **capital expenditure**: Capital expenditure, in millions of U.S. Dollars.
+Noted from "Purchase of property, plant, and equipment and intellectual property".
-6. **recurring revenue**: Total recurring revenue, in millions.
+6. **recurring revenue**: Total recurring revenue, in millions of U.S. Dollars.

 ### recurring revenue